neilchaudhuri/vidya-website/content/blog/25k-and-counting.md

 on [Stack Overflow](https://stackoverflow.com).

 For those who don't know, Stack Overflow is a Q&A site similar to Quora and Reddit that is essential to life as a software engineer.
-I for one turn to it at least once a day to see if anyone else has tackled the same problem I have, and more often than not, some has.
-The wealth of practical knowledge on Stack Overflow is breathtaking, and the site has grown into a mature platform that [conducts large-scale surveys and dtata analysis](https://insights.stackoverflow.com/survey/2019) to provide unique insight into the development landscape and even puts job-seekers in touch with those looking for talent.
+I for one turn to it at least once a day to see if anyone else has tackled the same problem I'm tackling, and far more often than not, someone has.
+The wealth of practical knowledge on Stack Overflow is breathtaking, and the site has grown into a mature platform that [conducts large-scale surveys and data analysis](https://insights.stackoverflow.com/survey/2019) to provide unique insight into the development landscape and even puts [job-seekers in touch with those looking for talent](https://stackoverflow.com/jobs).

-Of course, as with any large group of engineers, you will have a mix of undeniable talent, hardened opinion, and of course incessant trolling.
+As with any group of software engineers online, you will have a mix of undeniable talent, hardened opinion, and of course incessant trolling.
 This is still the Internet after all.
 There is a [Code of Conduct](https://stackoverflow.com/conduct), but it strikes me as only mildly effective.